israelmarti/ssynth/README.md

 <h1 align="center"> ssynth </h1>

-The (**ssynth**) is a PYTHON library applied to generate synthetic spectroscopic observational datasets of a simulated binary system.

  ## Introduction

+**ssynth** is a PYTHON library applied to generate synthetic spectroscopic observational datasets of a simulated binary system.

 ## Installation

-The (**ssynth**) is distributed on PyPI as a universal wheel is available on Linux/macOS and Windows and supports Python 3.10.12
+**ssynth** is distributed on PyPI as a universal wheel is available on Linux/macOS and Windows and supports Python 3.10.12

 ```bash
 pip install git+https://github.com/israelmarti/ssynth#egg=ssynth